fewonett/ML_Metrics/README.md

 - ```instructions.pdf```: Outlining the task
 - ```report.pdf ```: The final report describing results and methodology
 - ```code/genderinequality.csv```: The dataset to be analyzed
 - ```code/ML_CODE_FNETT.R```: The code implementing the analysis.
 All results and graphs used in report.pdf are produced here.
-The code should run out of the box if the folder structure is kept unchanged.
+To replicate update the working directory and leave the folder structure intact.